opencv/opencv/modules/core/doc/operations_on_arrays.rst

 :ocv:class:`Mat` and
 ``MatND`` do not support COI natively.
 To process an individual channel of a new-style array, you need either to organize a loop over the array (for example, using matrix iterators) where the channel of interest will be processed, or extract the COI using
-:ocv:func:`mixChannels` (for new-style arrays) or :ocv:func:`extractImageCOI` (for old-style arrays), process this individual channel, and insert it back to the destination array if needed (using
+:ocv:func:`mixChannels` (for new-style arrays) or :ocv:func:`extractImageCOI` (for old-style arrays), process this individual channel, and insert it back to the output array if needed (using
 :ocv:func:`mixChannels` or
 :ocv:func:`insertImageCOI` , respectively).